HSG-AIML-Teaching/ML2022-Lab/README.md

 |:-----------------------:|:---------------------------------:|:-------------------------------:|:-------:|
 |  Mon, Mar.
 28 | Kickstarter Notebook | - | - |

+## Course Logistics

+- Live Remote Lectures: Mondays 2:15 – 3:45PM CET, Live Remote Labs: Mondays 4:15 – 5:45PM CET.
+Zoom link is posted on Canvas.
+- Lecture Videos: Will be posted on Canvas shortly after each lecture.
+These are unfortunately only accessible to enrolled HSG students.
+- Office Hours: To be announced.
+- Contact: Announcements and all course-related questions will happen on the Canvas forum.
+For external enquiries, emergencies, or personal matters that you don't -wish to put in a private post, you can email us `aiml-teaching ( dot ) ics ( at ) unisg ( dot ) ch`.

 ## How To Run the Course Code Lab Notebooks